 Everyone’s evening routine is different.
 Some people enjoy reading a book and winding down, others prefer relaxing with some essential oils while listening to music or chatting with their spouse.

 Whatever you enjoy doing to relax at night, it should be something that is mellow and put you at ease before your next day.
 We’ve got a few steps to get you inspired for your own evening ritual!

 Step one could involve spending time getting ready for the coming day and is important for keeping stress and anxiety levels low.
 This could mean preparing lunches, cleaning the kitchen, preparing your bags, or anything else to help make the next day a little easier.
 Then when it’s bedtime, you’ll feel more at ease with all of these tasks out of the way.

 Step 2: Practice Good Sleep Hygiene

 Proper sleep hygiene is a necessary step to maximizing your nightly rest.
 You might wonder “What does sleep hygiene mean?”
 Make sure everything in your bedroom feels as comfortable and soothing as possible.
-Make sure your bedding is washed regularly, and that thermostat is set between 60-68 degrees Fahrenheit.
-Dim your lights at least an hour before bed and turn off your electronic devices before retiring for the night.
+Regularly wash your weighted blanket and bedding, and set the thermostat between 60-68 degrees Fahrenheit.
+Dim your lights or use a night light at least an hour before bed, and turn off your electronic devices before retiring for the night.
 You can also establish a relaxing nightly ritual such as taking a warm shower or bath.
 Whatever it means for you, just make sure you and your room are ready for rest and relaxation.

 Step 3: Unwind Before Bed